MinecraftIndustrialComplex/pack/README.md

 Advanced create based modpack which has an extremely difficult early game, with a create based progression system that results in modern industrial tooling (guns, tanks, etc.) used to conquer this difficult world.
 # TODO
 ## For Launch:
-- Minecolonies
-- Legendary Survival Overhaul
-- Initial cobblemon create integration
 - Middle East
+  - Dangerous deserts
+  - Oil in deserts
 - Epic Fight?
 - Rework nether / end
 - Rework Flint'N'Powder Recipes